Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

   - **Select Availability Zones for the Azure Firewall**:

-    In this tutorial you will deploy a zone-redudant Azure Firewall.
+    In this tutorial you will deploy a zone-redundant Azure Firewall.

     **Select two or more zones** to configure your Azure Firewall deployment to span multiple [Availability Zones](https://learn.microsoft.com/en-us/azure/firewall/features#availability-zones) (recommended for increased availability).